appsody/appsody-operator/doc/user-guide.md

 #### Basic Storage

-With the `AppsodyApplication` CR definition below the operator will create  `PersistentVolumeClaim` called `pvc` with the size of `1Gi` and accessMode of `ReadWriteOnce`.
+With the `AppsodyApplication` CR definition below the operator will create `PersistentVolumeClaim` called `pvc` with the size of `1Gi` and `ReadWriteOnce` access mode.

 Operator will also create a volume mount for the `StatefulSet` mounting to `/data` folder.
 You can use `volumeMounts` field instead of `storage.mountPath` if you require to persist more then one folder.